Setting Up Metadata

 Indexing Metadata

-Document Central provides the option to index metadata.
-Indexed metadata is stored directly on the document entry in addition to being stored in the separate metadata table.
-This results in significant performance improvements for metadata searches and also allows metadata columns to be displayed directly in the page view.
+Document Central provides the ability to index metadata.
+Indexed metadata is stored directly in the document entry, in addition to the separate metadata table.
+This results in significant performance benefits for metadata searches and also allows metadata columns to be displayed directly in the page view.

 Important

-Only indexed metadata will be displayed in the datagrid, document search, and page view.
+Only indexed metadata will be displayed in the Datagrid, in the Document Search, and in the Page View of Document Entries.

 Info